 • Normally Chemistry or Biology at A Level AND Maths and English plus one other science (either Chemistry or Biology) at GCSE.
 We can also accept National 5 Application of Maths or Lifeskills at the same grade.

 Am I a Widening Access student?: We apply the minimum entry criteria to applicants who meet one or more contextual factor.
 To see if this would apply to you, please refer to the access and application page.

-Mature/Access: Related Access course, Visit our College Leavers and Mature Students Advice page for more information.
-We welcome applications from mature students with relevant qualifications in Biology and Chemistry and/or relevant experience.
+Mature/Access: We welcome applications from mature students with relevant qualifications in Biology and Chemistry and/or relevant experience.
+Visit our College Leavers and Mature Students Advice page for more information.

 Direct Entry: A small number of places are available for direct entry to Year Two of the course.
 These applications will be considered on an individual basis.
 To ensure the applicants have developed the knowledge and skills acquired in Year One of the MDiet will typically include either: